michael105/michael105/README.md

 Yet all code here is written by me, in person,<br>
 albite I'm using AI to lookup documentation.<br>
 <br>
-Currently I'd say, AI would be able to write some code, <br>
+I'd say, until now AI would be able to write some code, <br>
-but looking for hard to find bugs and misconceptions takes more time than writing the code on my own.<br>
+but looking for hard to find bugs and misconceptions takes <br>more time than writing the code on my own.<br>
+Besides, I'm doing my projects here for fun and contemplation.<br>
 <br>